neondatabase/website/content/docs/introduction/billing.md

 ```text
 Compute time cost = Compute size * Active time * price per hour
 ```

+### Active time

+_Active time_ is the total amount of time that your computes have been active within a given billing period, measured in hours.
+This includes all computes in your Neon project but excludes time when computes are in an `Idle` state due to [auto-suspension](/docs/reference/glossary#auto-suspend-compute) (scale-to-zero). _Active time_ is not a billed metric.
+It is a factor of the _Compute time_ metric.

 ### Compute time cost estimates